by Jane Whyatt

 In a similar politically-charged attack, a man yelling abuse about the BBC’s alleged political bias threw a cup of hot chocolate at BBC South political correspondent Lauren Moss, just moments before she was due to go live from an event in Brighton, UK.

 The threat of such attacks had earlier led the BBC to provide a private bodyguard for its Political Editor Laura Kuennsberg when covering the Labour conference in Brighton.

 In situations like these, reporters and camera crews – male and female – rely on the police for protection.
 But for Nadège Picard, they turned out to be the aggressors.
 She was hit on the leg with a tear gas canister, causing severe bruising.
 The case was highlighted at the French launch of the Press Freedom Police Codex in Paris, in February 2020.

 For women in these situations, going to the police is not the answer.
 In Lithuania, working with local police to expose a contraband racket meant that reporter Žydrūnė Jankauskienė, was exposed to a campaign of harassment and abuse from different people she had written about including a businessmen.
 Once she was bombarded with abuse in a local supermaket where she was shopping with her daughter, who sadly too had to go through the ordeal.

-Under the newly launched Rapid Response Mechanism, and through ECPMF’s Women’s Reporting Point, women journalists can report cases of harassment.
+Under the newly launched Media Freedom Rapid Response (MFRR) mechanism, and through ECPMF’s Women’s Reporting Point, women journalists can report cases of harassment.
 This will be dealth with immediately by ECPMF’s women staff.
 This is an additional response mechanism, to the Mapping Media Freedom monitoring service, where anyone can post details of media workers at risk.